 Your dog or cat has undergone general anesthesia and surgical sterilization.
 For the safety and well being of you and your animal, follow these post-operative instructions carefully:

 - Dogs and cats must be kept indoors after surgery.
 Cats must be kept in their carriers for the first evening.
 This will enable you to carefully monitor recovery and will prevent complications and risk of death from exposure to outdoor temperature extremes.
+If you drive a pick-up truck, please note that we are not allowed to release a pet that is not put inside the cab or into a secured crate in the back.
+This is for your pet’s safety and the safety of other drivers as your pet is very likely to be disoriented after surgery.

 - If your pet was in heat or pregnant at the time of surgery keep her away from male dogs for two weeks.
-You may still notice a blood tinged discharge from the vulva for a few days in females.
+You may still notice a blood-tinged discharge from the vulva for a few days in females.

 - As when any anesthesia is used, stomach upset can occur.
 To help avoid stomach upset, restrict the amount of food and water your dog or cat consumes during the first 3 hours at home after surgery.
 You can provide one or two ice cubes to lick or chew during this time.
 Do not offer food to your animal immediately upon returning home (you may offer a very small amount of food 3 hours after you return home).
 You can gradually increase the amount of food and water over the next 24 hours.
 If your pet appears very tired or exhausted for more than 24 hours after the surgery, has diarrhea, or is vomiting please have your animal checked as these symptoms are not normal.